Meteor-Community-Packages/meteor-autoform/README.md

 Outputs the user-friendly invalid reason message for the specified property, or an empty string if the property is valid.
 This value updates reactively whenever validation is performed.
-Currently messages are in English and there is no way to override them.
+Refer to [the SimpleSchema documentation](https://github.com/aldeed/meteor-simple-schema#customizing-validation-messages) for information on customizing the messages.

 ### afFieldIsInvalid "propertyName"